 The Lowdown on Joint Replacement

-While joint replacement has been performed for many years, many are still not familiar with the procedure.
+While joint replacements have been performed for many years, many are still not familiar with the procedure.
 If you are a candidate, below are five things you need to know about joint replacement surgery:

 1. To help ensure the success of the procedure, thorough preparation is necessary.

-Key questions that needs to be addressed should include:
+Key questions that need to be addressed should include:

 - What type of prosthesis or implant will be used?